The Privatized, Corporatized, Medicalized and Deregulated Way of Life in The United States

 Artificial sweeteners are another exposome problem.
 For example, increased chances of heart attack can follow the consumption of erythritol given that platelet reactivity and thrombosis is enhanced by this chemical.
 If you’re addicted to meat, which is bad for the heart, eat mycoprotein (fungi stems of the mushrooms you’re accustomed to) instead.
 Mycoprotein is meaty, and has sufficient protein and much fiber to help keep one healthy, helping to create a healthy microbiome and increase short chain fatty acids (important for immune regulation and reducing inflammation).
 Fermentation of mycoprotein by bacteria in the human gut yields lower concentrations of ammonia, and the many negative effects it produces.
 Studies have found cardiometabolic benefits when replacing meat with mycoprotein that is partly attributable to its fiber composition.
 Companies such as Better Meat Co. in Sacramento, CA, are developing meaty products based on mycoprotein.
 For myself, grilling or roasting oyster (or similar) mushrooms, there are many varieties and many producers in CA, yields a tasty, meaty dish.
 Eating a whole food plant-based diet that include fruits and vegetables and mycoprotein will help to prevent and remediate many diseases.

 You are not a victim of the hereditary factors with which you were born.
 A simple example is how eating added sodium induces inflammation throughout the body by modifying the immune system such that immune cells (T-cells) no longer properly regulate themselves.
 In such states of the immune system, autoimmunity results.
 Autoimmunity, such as eosinophilic esophagitis, can be effectively treated simply by eliminating dairy.
-For myself, following a whole food plant-based diet with little or no added sodium, sugar, or processed foods, I haven’t taken a drug in over 5 years.
+The same for some types of MS. For myself, following a whole food plant-based diet with little or no added sodium, sugar, or processed foods, I haven’t taken a drug in over 5 years.
 No aspirin, no ibuprofen, nothing.
 I’m over 60 years old and have never felt better.
 You can too.
 Eat well, predominantly plants, exercise (walking an hour a day does wonders), and stay socially and mentally active.
 Healthspan and lifespan will benefit greatly.
 Let’s bring new meaning to a saying, which I’ll call here, “Wholier than thou.”
 Eat whole foods, not processed plants and not animal products, and lead a whole and healthy life.